Flopticode/MC-AStar/README.md

 # MC-AStar
-A unneccessarily optimized implementation of the A*-algorithm for traversing Minecraft worlds
+An unneccessarily optimized implementation of the A*-algorithm for traversing Minecraft worlds.

+# WIP
+This project is still WIP, no working version is available yet.